 Welcome to the world of lentils!
 This comprehensive guide to lentils includes descriptions of different varieties, cooking instructions, recipe ideas, and more!

 Lentils are definitely one of my favorite vegetarian proteins.
 They're unprocessed, they're quicker to make than dried beans (no soaking required!), and they just have a nice, earthy flavor that works so well in a variety of dishes.

-All About Lentils - from The Essential Good Food Guide
+All About Lentils - from The Essential Good Food Guide!

-I recently received a copy of The Essential Good Food Guide and rather than write a review of the book, I thought I'd share an excerpt.
+I recently received a copy of The Essential Good Food Guide and rather than write a traditional review of the book, I thought I'd share an excerpt.
+(With permission, of course.)
 An excerpt on lentils!

 Varieties and Cooking Guidelines

 In general, the brown and green varieties retain their shape well (some more fully than others), whereas the hulled and, most particularly, split red and yellow lentils tend to disintegrate and, therefore, are best for soups or in applications where they’ll be pureed.

 Those that are marketed just as green lentils will be in one of three classes according to size.
 If large, they may be the Laird lentil or one of several similar varieties.
 If the green lentil is medium in size, it will be the Richlea lentil or the like.
 The classic small green lentil variety is the Eston lentil.